RatneshRavindra/RatneshRavindra/README.md

 ---

 📈 **What I’m Currently Working On**
-- Building projects on international debt statistics and commodity market trends 📊
+- Building projects on Financial Data with python and learning Data Science courses 📊
-- Improving my skills in Deep Learning (ANNs & CNNs)
+- Improving my skills in Data analysis, Data visualization and Data storytelling
-- Creating dashboards that connect SQL + Power BI for end-to-end data storytelling
+- Creating dashboards in Power BI for end-to-end data storytelling

 ---